-Instead of paying for expensive Chinoiserie wallpaper, learn how to make your own with these step-by-step instructions for recreating DIY Chinoiserie wallpaper.
+Instead of paying for expensive wallpaper, learn how to make your own with these easy step-by-step instructions on how to paint DIY Chinoiserie wallpaper.

-I love the look of Chinoiserie wall paper and have always wanted to have a dining room with walls covered in a beautiful nature-inspired pattern with a metallic background (like the one below).
+I have always wanted to have a dining room with walls covered in a beautiful nature-inspired Chinoiserie wallpaper with a metallic background (like the one below).

-Since I don’t have a dining room in my current house, I knew I would have to come up with another plan.
+Since I don’t have a dining room in my current house, and I definitely don’t have the budget for real Chinoiserie, I knew I would have to come up with another plan.

 I decided to add my version of Chinoiserie to the long hallway that leads to the guest bath and bedroom.
 The perfect place to add some interest to the wall!

 It was already painted a light periwinkle color which was fine with me as the base coat.
 (If I was doing a dining room, I would probably pick a darker color to add a little more depth to the finished product).

 Next, I painted on a layer of silver paint.

 Then I used a large Japanese Cherry Tree stencil with different colors of stencil paint for the flowers, leaves, and trunk.

 Finally, I stenciled a couple of birds and butterflies into the scene.
 Adding silver and crystal sconces were the final touch for creating the glamorous look.

 One big advantage of painting the scene instead of using wallpaper is that you can choose whatever colors go with your decor, and you have complete control over how much or how little pattern you want.